DHI/python-package-development/projects/data_cleaning/Project_overview.md

     - Write NumPy style docstrings for all functions and classes.
     - [Optional] Install the autodocstrings extension in VSCode (set the style to NumPy)
 - 6.3 mkdocs
-    - Install mkdocs, mkdocstrings and material design `mamba install mkdocs mkdocs-material mkdocstrings[python]`
+    - Install mkdocs, mkdocstrings and material design `mamba install mkdocs mkdocstrings[python] mkdocstrings-python mkdocs-material`
     - Create a `mkdocs.yml` file (copy from https://github.com/DHI/template-python-library and adapt).
     - Create a docs folder and create a markdown file `index.md` inside.
     - Create API documentation locally using `>mkdocs serve`.